saefullohmaslul/kuki/README.md

 make run
 ```

-2To run in development mode (hot loader), using this command
+2. To run in development mode (hot loader), using this command

 ```bash
 make run-dev